10 Key Contact Center Metrics and KPIs to Improve Performance

 Now you know that something needs to change, but how to figure out what’s working and what’s not?

-What Are Contact Center Metrics and KPIs?
+What Are Call Center Metrics and KPIs?

-Contact center metrics are like a measuring scale for your performance data.
+Call center metrics are like a measuring scale for your performance data.
 They provide raw numbers like how long it takes to handle a call or how many issues are resolved in one go.

 Key Performance Indicators or KPIs take this data a step further—they are more aligned to your business goals, like improving customer satisfaction or reducing churn.

 For example, metrics like First Call Resolution (FCR) or Average Handle Time (AHT) tell you how well your team is operating.
-But when you turn these into KPIs, they directly link to your objectives, showing whether your contact center is improving efficiency, enhancing customer experience, or achieving a solid return on investment (ROI).
+But when you turn these into KPIs, they directly link to your objectives, showing whether your call center is improving efficiency, enhancing customer experience, or achieving a solid return on investment (ROI).

-Why Do You Need Contact Center Metrics?
+Why Do You Need Call Center Metrics?

 Customer Experience Metrics

-Customer Satisfaction (CSAT)
+1. Customer Satisfaction (CSAT)

 A quick survey post-interaction helps you gauge how customers feel about your service.
 Higher scores?
 Great!
 Lower ones?
 Time to dig into what went wrong.

-(Number of Satisfied Customers / Total Number of Survey Respondents) x 100
+CSAT is calculated with the following formula: (Number of Satisfied Customers / Total Number of Survey Respondents) x 100

-Net Promoter Score (NPS)
+2. Net Promoter Score (NPS)

 This measures customer loyalty by directly asking customers how likely they are to recommend your brand.
-You can think of it as a long-term derivative of satisfaction.
+You can think of it as a long-term derivative of customer satisfaction.

-“On a scale of 1 to 10, how likely are you to recommend our products or services to your friends, family and peers?
+Typically, it is measured by asking the customers the following question: “On a scale of 1 to 10, how likely are you to recommend our products or services to your friends, family and peers?
 1 being the least likely and 10 being the most likely”

 Based on the responses of the customers, they can be categorized into the following three categories:

-Promoters (who score 9 or 10) - these are the most enthusiastic and loyal ambassadors who will definitely recommend your product or service.
+- Promoters (who score 9 or 10) - these are the most enthusiastic and loyal ambassadors who will definitely recommend your product or service.

-Passives (who score 7 or 8) - these are satisfied with the product or service but aren’t satisfied enough to become your promoters
+- Passives (who score 7 or 8) - these are satisfied with the product or service but aren’t satisfied enough to become your promoters

-Detractors (who score 0 to 6) - these customers are unhappy with your product or service and can even discourage others from buying from you
+- Detractors (who score 0 to 6) - these customers are unhappy with your product or service and can even discourage others from buying from you

-Formula: (Number of Promoters ÷ Total Number of Surveyed Customers) − (Number of Detractors ÷ Total Number of Surveyed Customers)
+Net Promoter Score is calculated by subtracting the percentage of Detractors from the percentage of Promoters.
+The formula can be written as: NPS = (Number of Promoters ÷ Total Number of Surveyed Customers) − (Number of Detractors ÷ Total Number of Surveyed Customers)

-First Call Resolution (FCR)
+3. First Call Resolution (FCR)

+Companies must understand that no customer wants to call twice.
+FCR is your key driver of satisfaction, it tells you how often issues are resolved in the first interaction across email, phone and chat.
 Higher the FCR, better is the contact center at understanding customer issues and addressing them with the right resolution.
 When issues are resolved at the first interaction, it makes the whole support process a very seamless and smooth experience for the customer with minimal effort.

 FCR can be calculated by the formula: FCR = (Total Issues Resolved on First Contact ÷ Total Number of First Contacts) x 100

+Looking into cases where customers had to reach out multiple times to get an issue resolved helps businesses pinpoint the root causes and figure out how to fix them.
+When your FCR rate goes up, it’s a clear sign that things are moving in the right direction—for both your customers’ experience and your call center’s efficiency.
 Most call centers aim for an FCR rate between 70% and 85%, but the best of the best are hitting over 90%, which is a great benchmark to strive for.

-Average Handle Time (AHT)
+1. Average Handle Time (AHT)

 The AHT tracks the average time spent by contact center agents in resolving an issue, including hold times and post-call tasks.